vhiwase/algorithm/README.md

 ## Running Demos

-To run the web-based demos for the Loan EMI Simulator and String Matching:
+To run the web-based demos for the Loan EMI Simulator and Sub Sequence String Matching:

 1.  **Install Dependencies:**
     ```bash